-GOAL 4: Develop and implement policies and plans to protect, preserve, and enhance the social, historical, and natural environments of the region.
+GOAL 4: Protect, preserve, and enhance the social, historical, and natural environments of the region.

-- G4 P1 Coordinate roadway and infrastructure projects with guidelines established by federal, state, and local historic preservation planning agencies and the principles of Context Sensitive Solutions (CSS) treatments. - G4 P2 Identify and pursue transportation projects and other transportation related technologies resulting in positive benefits to improved air quality and energy efficiency. - G4 P3 Analyze and implement transportation investments which will help reduce greenhouse gases, and other emissions, and support the reduction of single occupancy vehicle trips. - G4 P4 Ensure transportation decisions in the region are made with full consideration of the requirements of Title VI and Environmental Justice provisions. - G4 P5 Identify and utilize transportation investments which will support sustainable development, enhance quality of life opportunities and promote healthy communities.
+- G4 O1 Pursue transportation projects and other transportation related technologies that result in positive benefits to improved air quality and energy efficiency. - G4 O2 Encourage transportation investments that reduce greenhouse gases, and other emissions, and support the reduction of single occupancy vehicle trips. - G4 O3 Ensure that transportation decisions in the region are made with full consideration of the requirements of Title VI and Environmental Justice provisions. - G4 O4 Encourage transportation investments that support sustainable development, enhance quality of life, and promote healthy communities.